Architecture College of Architecture

 Significant student work will be retained on file by the program each semester as a necessary record for accrediting purposes and periodic display.
 Other student work must be retrieved by the student no later than seven working days past the end of the semester.

 The College of Architecture is not responsible for storing or returning student work.
 It is the student’s responsibility to remove all items from studio spaces no later than seven working days past the end of each semester.
 In addition, it is the student’s responsibility to remove all materials from lockers.
-All padlocks left on lockers will be cut and the materials in the lockers confiscated after completion of the spring semester.
+All padlocks left on lockers will be cut and the materials in the lockers confiscated after the completion of the spring semester.